mymonero/mymonero-app-js/README.md

 If you would like to contribute, please scan the [technology notes](./docs/TECHNOLOGY.md) in order to find information on libraries used, the reasons behind various architectural choices, and how to write tests.

-Feel free to create a Github issue if you want to report bugs, discuss improvements, submit feature ideas, or ask development & QA-specific questions.

 For background on this project, see [Why We Built the Native Apps](./docs/WHY_NATIVE.md).

 There is no specific code styleguide yet (with the exception of the preference of tab-indentation) but we ask that code contributions: